ModelarData/ModelarDB-RS/docs/dev/README.md

 - **Cluster Manager** - Manages all edge and cloud nodes currently controlled by the ModelarDB manager and provides functionality for balancing query workloads between multiple cloud nodes.
-- **Metadata Manager** - Provides an interface to interact with the metadata database that contains information about manager itself, the nodes controlled by the manager, and the database schema and compressed data in the cluster.
+- **Metadata Manager** - Provides an interface to interact with the metadata database that contains information about the manager itself, the nodes controlled by the manager, and the database schema and compressed data in the cluster.

 ## Development
 All code must be formatted according to the [Rust Style Guide](https://github.com/rust-dev-tools/fmt-rfcs/blob/master/guide/guide.md)